-Chengdu – the Hub of traveling onto Tibetan Plateau, and also where Tibetan Trekking Travel Co.
-Ltd is based,
+Chengdu, the hub of traveling onto Tibetan Plateau, is also where Tibetan Trekking Travel Co.
+Ltd is based.

 By Rebecca Hoyle

 A trip to Chengdu takes you to one of the most intriguing and attractive cities in China.

 Restaurants renowned in the city are known for their traditional spicy Sichuan cuisine, and it is there you will see Giant Pandas, hectic market places, quaint tea-houses, and thriving parks and gardens.
 A wide variety of festivals and events are available here to natives and guests alike.
 While planning your trip to this green city, choose a flight ticket to Chengdu to coincide with one of the many exciting festivals.

 The Chengdu Lantern Festival is held every year on the 15th day of the first lunar month to celebrate the appearance of the first full moon of the year, therefore marking the beginning of the Chinese New Year.
 Be sure to venture to the Qingyang Palace and Cultural Park where festival celebrations including a fair with thousands of glowing lanterns as its main attraction and the local spectacle of the Dragon Pole lantern.
 A lantern in the shape of a golden dragon winds up a 27 meter high pole with colorful fireworks erupting from its mouth.
 On top of all of this you will see folk music performances, singing and dancing, and entertainers such as acrobats and jugglers.
 Don’t forget to try the traditional festival snacks known as yuanxiao (glutinous rice flour dumplings) offered plain or with a variety of filings.